johnwarden/deliberati/content/post/2023-04-03-what-deserves-our-attention.md

 Every online community has rules that determine how the attention of the community is directed.
 For example in an online forum, the most up-voted posts may be shown on at the top of the page.
 This rule concentrates attention on popular content.

 But this is a terrible rule.
-It creates perverse incentives for people to share content with generic appeal based on uninformed first impressions.
+It creates perverse incentives for people to share content that people will reflexively upvote based on first impressions.
 It encourages shallow conversation on lowbrow topics.

-The engagement-based ranking used in many social networks is even worse, concentrating attention on controversy, outrage, and out-group animosity.
+Engagement-based ranking, use by many social networks, is even worse.
+It concentrates attention on controversy, outrage, and out-group animosity.
 Three decades of Internet toxicity and countless academic studies unequivocally condemn these algorithms. <!--(TODO: references)-->

 So how should content be ranked?
 What content deserves our collective attention, and how should this be determined?